Atlanta Theater and Dance Venues

 From Broadway musicals to local productions, Atlanta’s theater and dance scene dazzles audiences in some of the country’s most amazing venues.
 Experience award-winning Broadway musicals, world premieres, classic theater performances and even children’s shows at must-see venues located around the city.

 The Alliance Theatre is Atlanta’s national theater, expanding hearts and minds onstage and off since 1968 from the heart of Midtown Atlanta.
-As the leading producing theater in the Southeast, Alliance Theatre reaches more than 165,000 patrons annually, delivering powerful programming that challenges adult and youth audiences to think critically and care deeply.
+As the leading theater in the Southeast, the Alliance reaches more than 165,000 patrons annually, delivering powerful programming that challenges adult and youth audiences to think critically and care deeply.

 Atlanta Lyric Theatre